-This year, Gardiner Haskins Homecentre is celebrating its 40th year as part of Cirencester’s high street.
-Gardiner Haskins and its staff have become an integral part of Cirencester and its community over the last four decades, with their status as an independent retailer setting them apart from national chains.
+In 2019, Gardiner Haskins Homecentre celebrated its 40th year as part of Cirencester’s high street.
+Gardiner Haskins and it's staff have become an integral part of Cirencester and its community over the last four decades, with their status as an independent retailer setting them apart from national chains.
 Despite a lot of negative press about the UK’s struggling retail sector, the company are reporting great sales growth from the start of 2019.
 Gardiner Haskins’ management attributes this to the people of Cirencester choosing to shop local, support their high street and its independent businesses.

 We're proud to support Maggie's of Cheltenham as our Charity of the Year 2019.
 Maggie's provide free practical, emotional and social cancer support and information across the UK and online.

 Maggie herself lives with advanced cancer for two years and created a blueprint for a new type of care.
 The centre itself is a warn and open space with landscaped gardens to rest and energise the senses.

 “Over 40 years we've continued to evolve to meet the needs of the community – which is the key to successful retailing.
 By doing this we have remained relevant to our customers and the community by adapting what we offer.